 "There is no such thing as bad weather, only different kinds of good weather" - John Ruskin.
-The kindergarten, grade 1, grade 2 and grade 3 kids can explore the different kinds of weather with our weather worksheets that provide ample learning opportunities with vibrant charts and engaging activities like weather word search, dressing up for the weather, identifying the weather instruments and their uses, comprehension based on the weather forecast, templates to observe and record the weather and a lot more.
+Children in kindergarten through grade 6 can explore the different kinds of weather with our printable weather worksheets that provide ample learning opportunities with vibrant charts and engaging activities like weather word search, dressing up for the weather, identifying the weather instruments and their uses, comprehension based on the weather forecast, templates to observe and record the weather and a lot more.
+Free weather worksheets are also included.

 The aesthetically appealing weather vocabulary chart consists of pictures and weather words.
 Enrich the vocabulary and spellings of grade 1 kids with this show-and-tell chart.